ssorj/gambit/docs/index.rst

 Use `await_open()` and `await_close()` to block until they are confirmed by the remote peer.

+There is one exception, `open_dynamic_receiver()`.
+It blocks until the remote peer provides the dynamic source address.

 Sender `send()` blocks until there is credit to send the message.
 It does not wait until the message is acknowledged.
 The `send()` method returns a tracker, on which you can call `await_delivery()` to